During you childhood, you heard many rumours of unique weapons of great or terrible deeds, here are some that you remember…

 A great suit of dragon hide, set with scales of many hues.
 Even the mightiest wyrms of Law and Chaos fear the judgement of its wearer.

-An adamant suit with scales of every color.
+An adamant suit with scales of every colour.
 Untrammelled powers elemental and ethereal swirl around it in an inextricably intermingled nimbus.

 Mighty Hammer ‘Grond’